javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 What's the benefit of using `Symbol("id")` over a string `"id"`?

-As `user` objects come from another code, and that code works with them, we shouldn't just add any fields to it.
+As `user` objects belongs to another code, and that code also works with them, we shouldn't just add any fields to it.
 That's unsafe.
+But a symbol cannot be accessed occasionally, the third-party code probably won't even see it, so it's probably all right to do.

 Also, imagine that another script wants to have its own identifier inside `user`, for its own purposes.
 That may be another JavaScript library, so that the scripts are completely unaware of each other.